Host-guest chemistry

 Note: If this or any other method has been utilized to confirm the presumed host-guest binding stoichiometry, please indicate this in the “comments field” provided in SupraBank.

 Furthermore, NMR spectroscopy can uncover hidden aggregation phenomena of supramolecular systems, which may be relatively common in the concentration range (~ mM) needed for NMR analysis.
 Typical indications are line-broadening.
-Powerful NMR methods such as diffusion-ordered spectroscopy DOSY provide additional indications for the formation of aggregates or higher complexes.
-If experimental data is available indicating aggregated superstructures in solution at the concentration range probed, please indicate this in the comments field provided in SupraBank.
+Powerful NMR

 Information output:

-• binding affinity (Ka)
+- binding affinity (Ka)

-• stoichiometry (N)
+- stoichiometry (N)

-• concentration (c)
+- concentration (c)

-• complex conformation
+- complex conformation

-1. Z. R. Laughrey, C. L. D. Gibb, T. Senechal, B. C. Gibb, Chemistry – A European Journal 2003, 9, 130-139.
+- Z. R. Laughrey, C. L. D. Gibb, T. Senechal, B. C. Gibb, Chemistry – A European Journal 2003, 9, 130-139.

-2. R.-C. Brachvogel, H. Maid, M. von Delius, International Journal of Molecular Science 2015, 16, 20641–20656.
+- R.-C. Brachvogel, H. Maid, M. von Delius, International Journal of Molecular Science 2015, 16, 20641–20656.

 Photophysics – introduction

 The principals of light absorption and emission of molecules can be well explained using the Jablonski diagram [9] (for a simplified version see Figure 7), which illustrates the different transitions between electronic states (S = singlet, T = triplet) of a molecule after the absorption of a photon with a suitable energy.
 The irradiation of a molecule with light can lead to the absorption of a photon, which results in the transition of the molecule from its ground state ( S0, ν0) to an exited state (e.g. S1) with a higher vibrational level (e.g. ν4).
 From here, the molecule can quickly relax to its vibrational ground state of the excited state (S1, ν0) via a non-radiative relaxation.
 From there, the molecule can go back to the molecule's ground state S0 by the radiative process resulting in a fluorescence emission or by non-radiative relaxation associated with heat release.
-Since a part of the energy of the absorbed photon is converted into heat through non-radiative relaxation to the vibrational ground state of the excited state (S10) prior to radiative relaxation to the ground state S0, the emission band is typically (few examples such as azulene exist) of lower energy (Stokes shift) compared to the absorbance band, but both can intersect.
+Since a part of the energy of the absorbed photon is converted into heat through non-radiative relaxation to the vibrational ground state of the excited state (S1,ν0) prior to radiative relaxation to the ground state S0, the emission band is typically (few examples such as azulene exist) of lower energy (Stokes shift) compared to the absorbance band, but both can intersect.

 UV/Vis Absorption spectroscopy (ABS)